Franchisor Concept Protection

 The franchisor may use various tools of intellectual and industrial property law to protect rights that are not held by third parties, provided that the elements concerned are eligible for the protection sought.

-Finally, the franchisor may use copyright to ensure the protection of the graphic charter and the architectural charter of the franchisor, logos, slogans but also the know-how manual, certain commercial documents, or the contractual documents of the franchisor.
+, certain commercial documents, or the franchisor’s contractual documents.
 The scope of copyright is therefore broad and many elements of the franchisor ‘s business concept are eligible for this protection, provided they are original.

-It should be noted on this point that, unlike trademark law and design law, no specific approach is necessary to benefit from copyright protection since “The author of a work of the mind enjoys over this work, by the sole fact of its creation, an exclusive intangible property right enforceable against all. “(CPI, art.
+It should be noted on this point that, unlike trademark law and design law, no specific approach is necessary to benefit from copyright protection since “The author of a work of the mind enjoys over this work, by the sole fact of its creation, an intangible property right exclusive and enforceable against all.”
+(CPI, art.
 L. 111-1).

 However, anyone who intends to claim copyright in a work must be able to prove the creation of the work and the date of acquisition of the rights to it: the originality of the work must be proven.